Sexual Assault & Misconduct

 - Are you in a safe place?
 If not, call a trusted friend, classmate, or administrator to come get you or assist in getting you to safety.

 - Every country has different laws surrounding sexual assault and, as visitors to that country, you are expected to follow them.
-For assistance in determining if it is safe to report the sexual assault, you may contact International Safety and Security or Pathways to Safety International.
+For assistance in determining if it is safe to report the sexual assault, you may contact International Safety and Security.

 - If you determine that you would like to report the sexual assault and press charges, make sure to do a self-collection of evidence.
 Put all clothes, linens, and other evidence in a paper bag.
 Collect any bodily fluids to the best of your ability by putting them in a container and into a paper bag.
 If you have any injuries, take pictures immediately.